jonathantsang/lss/README.md

 - This is a timed exclusive for 6 months on Steam.
 Then this will be releasing on CD-roms in specially marked boxes of your favourite cereals.
 (Not really)

 achievements:
+- thanks for not pirating this game (start up)
 - steam exclusive (let's get this bread)
 - first one is not free (to-play)
 - okay, this is epic ()